-The positives of rate hikes — primarily higher savings account and CD returns — are great.
+The positives of rate hikes — primarily higher returns on savings accounts and CDs — are great.
 But in many ways, they pale next to the potential damage that rate hikes can inflict on our finances.

-Following are some areas of your financial life that are likely to become more expensive now that the Federal Reserve has once again raised the federal funds rate.
+Following are some aspects of your finances that are becoming more expensive, or likely will, now that the Federal Reserve has raised the federal funds rate five times this year.

 Carrying a credit card balance

 Failing to pay off your credit card bill in full each month is never a good strategy.
-But once the federal funds rate rises, things become much worse for those who carry a balance.
+But when the federal funds rate rises, things become much worse for those who carry a balance on such accounts.